forem/forem-browser-extension/README.md

 # Forem Browser Extension 🌱

-Do visit multiple forems  and wish there was an easier way to switch between them?
-Wish no more: the Forem browser plugin places a sidebar along the left side of your browser window to which you can add shortcuts to your favorite or more frequently visited forems!
+Do visit multiple Forems and wish there was an easier way to switch between them?
+Wish no more: the Forem browser plugin places a sidebar along the left side of your browser window to which you can add shortcuts to your favorite or more frequently visited Forems!

-To use: install the plugin for your browser of choice from the plugin stores below, and visit any forem instance to get started.
-Click the '+' icon to add a shortcut to the forem you're currently viewing to the sidebar.
-Shortcuts can be dragged to rearrange them, or clicking the '-' button will remove a forem from the sidebar.
+To use: install the plugin for your browser of choice from the plugin stores below, and visit any Forem instance to get started.
+Click the '+' icon to add a shortcut to the Forem you're currently viewing to the sidebar.
+Shortcuts can be dragged to rearrange them, or clicking the '-' button will remove a Forem from the sidebar.

 # Installation